HathorNetwork/hathor-wallet/QA.md

 1. Do the same with the bug report to validate it's changing.

 ### Reload wallet
-1. Turn wifi off until the status change to 'Offline'.
+1. Turn Wi-Fi off until the status change to 'Offline'.
-1. Turn on wifi and check if status change to 'Online' again and the wallet reload the transactions.
+1. Turn on Wi-Fi and check if status change to 'Online' again and the wallet reload the transactions.
 1. Click on 'Reset all data' and confirm it.
 1. Now load the wallet with the saved words.
 All transactions must appear normally.